Audiveris/audiveris/docs/_pages/advanced/plugins.md

 ### Use of Plugins

-Once plugins are correctly configured, you can call an external program by selecting the desired one in the pulldown `Plugins` menu:
+Once plugins are correctly configured, we can call an external program by selecting the desired one in the pulldown `Plugins` menu:

 ![](../assets/images/plugins_menu_finale.png)